Montevideo

 Pocitos Plaza Hotel Mid-range

-A four-star set in the calm streets two blocks from the beach: the quarter's business-holiday compromise.
+A four-star set in the quiet streets two blocks from the beach: the area's business-and-holiday compromise.

 Check availability